mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 - Mid-level objectives: identifying and implementing key game features to add to the game
 - Lower-level objectives: creating, changing and transporting game assets or changing code constructs to enact or change game elements

-A short description of the activity systems follows will illustrative diagrams / table.
+A short description of the activity systems follows will illustrative diagrams / table followed by an illustrative commentary which makes references to the vignette above.

 <br />
 <br />